use nginx proxy manager with home assistant to access many network devices

 edit your configuration.yaml to get the benefit of nginx

 We’re almost done.
 Use File Editor to change your configuration.yaml as below.
 It permits Home Assistant to allow access by nginx proxy (as in use_x_forwarded_for: true).
 The trusted proxies IP addresses are internal addresses and you may add your own to this list.
-The two certificate / key lines make my Home Assistant inaccessible so I’ve removed them.
+The two certificate lines make my Home Assistant inaccessible so I’ve removed them by adding #.
 Your configuration.yaml can now read exactly as follows.

 http: # ssl_certificate: /ssl/fullchain.pem # ssl_key: /ssl/privkey.pem use_x_forwarded_for: true trusted_proxies: - 10.0.0.200 - 172.30.33.0/24